elipugh/tacred-scibert-relext/README.md

 Position-aware Attention RNN Model for Relation Extraction
 =========================

-This repo contains the *PyTorch* code for paper [Position-aware Attention and Supervised Data Improve Slot Filling](https://nlp.stanford.edu/pubs/zhang2017tacred.pdf).
+This repo contains the implementation of our [paper](https://github.com/crw2998/tacred-relation-copy/blob/master/data/final_paper.pdf).

+The original code was cloned from from [this repo](https://github.com/yuhaozhang/tacred-relation), which is a *PyTorch* implementation for paper [Position-aware Attention and Supervised Data Improve Slot Filling](https://nlp.stanford.edu/pubs/zhang2017tacred.pdf).

 **The TACRED dataset**: Details on the TAC Relation Extraction Dataset can be found on [this dataset website](https://nlp.stanford.edu/projects/tacred/).